-POLICY FRAM15: PEDESTRIAN WALKWAY ROUTES
+POLICY FRAM14: PEDESTRIAN WALKWAY ROUTES

-To ensure that residents can walk safely to Framlingham town centre, public transport facilities, schools and other important facilities serving the community of Framlingham, new development should ensure safe pedestrian access to link up with existing pavements that, in turn, directly serve the Walkway Routes shown on the Proposals Map.
+To help ensure that residents can walk safely to Framlingham town centre, public transport facilities, schools and other important facilities serving the community of Framlingham, Walkway Routes have been shown on the Policies Map.
+All new developments must ensure safe pedestrian access to link up with existing pavements that directly connect with the Walkway Routes.